ratibor78/srvstatus/README.md

 Then configure the telegraf **exec** plugin, something like this:

-### You need to use latest version of Telegraf compile from github, because older versions
+### You need to use latest version of Telegraf compiled from github, because older versions
 ### didn't support string format in json plugin.

 ```